 There is a burgeoning fascination with the strange things children eat.
 If one were to do an internet search on the three words “my child ate”, it looks like a lot of children are eating Tums, poop (yes, poop, human and pet), pennies, crayons, deodorant and a host of household products.
-Going beyond internet search, the TLC channel even has a TV show on the subject and has casting calls for the show “Your Child at What?”

 As parents and caregivers, when it happens to our family, sometimes we laugh, sometimes we cry, but we are always concerned.
 Is it harmful?
 Did they eat too much of it?
 What is going to happen?